This Whistler Travel Guide blog post is sponsored by The Westin Resort & Spa, Whistler, and all opinions are my own.

 Whistler Travel Guide

 We ended up not renting a car, which is rare for us!
-My aunt had been to Whistler before, and told us we did not need one if we were staying at the Westin Whistler, as it was right in the Village.
+My aunt had been to Whistler before, and told us we did not need one if we were staying at The Westin Resort & Spa, Whistler, as it was right in the Village.
 The most common route to Whistler is flying into Vancouver, then driving or taking a shuttle to Whistler.

 We found an airport transportation service, Whistler Shuttle and loved our service to and from the airport.
 They were on time for pick up and we left right away once everyone loaded on the luxury bus.
 The seats were reclinable leather chairs, and the bus had giant windows for sightseeing on the 2 hour ride.
 Both drivers on the way there and back were full of knowledge, telling us fun facts along the way, like pointing out the golf course Happy Gilmore was filmed.
 The nice part is they dropped you right off at your hotel and pick you up at your hotel so there’s no trucking to a bus station!